Azure/BatchSparkScoringPredictiveMaintenance/README.md

 # Steps

 To create the full example scenario, run through the following notebooks now located in your Azure Databricks workspace.

-  * [Ingest Data](https://github.com/Azure/BatchSparkScoringPredictiveMaintenance/blob/master/notebooks/1_data_ingestion.ipynb) in your `notebooks/1_data_ingestion` notebook.
+  * [Ingest Data](https://github.com/Azure/BatchSparkScoringPredictiveMaintenance/blob/master/notebooks/1_data_ingestion.ipynb) Run all cells in the `notebooks/1_data_ingestion` notebook on the Azure Databricks workspace.
-  * [Model Training Pipeline](https://github.com/ehrlinger/BatchSparkScoringPredictiveMaintenance/blob/master/notebooks/2_Training_Pipeline.ipynb) in your `notebooks/2_Training_Pipeline` notebook.
+  * [Model Training Pipeline](https://github.com/ehrlinger/BatchSparkScoringPredictiveMaintenance/blob/master/notebooks/2_Training_Pipeline.ipynb) Run all cells in the `notebooks/2_Training_Pipeline` notebook on the Azure Databricks workspace.
-  * [Data Scoring Pipeline](https://github.com/ehrlinger/BatchSparkScoringPredictiveMaintenance/blob/master/notebooks/3_Scoring_Pipeline.ipynb)  in your `notebooks/3_Scoring_Pipeline` notebook
+  * [Data Scoring Pipeline](https://github.com/ehrlinger/BatchSparkScoringPredictiveMaintenance/blob/master/notebooks/3_Scoring_Pipeline.ipynb) Run all cells in the `notebooks/3_Scoring_Pipeline` notebook on the Azure Databricks workspace.
-  * (optional) [Create a batch scoring Databricks Job](https://github.com/ehrlinger/BatchSparkScoringPredictiveMaintenance/blob/master/BatchScoringJob.md) using the Databricks CLI and the instruction at the link.
+  * (optional) Instruction to [create a batch scoring Databricks Job](https://github.com/ehrlinger/BatchSparkScoringPredictiveMaintenance/blob/master/BatchScoringJob.md) using the Databricks CLI are documented at the link.

 This scenario demonstrates how to automate the batch scoring of a predictive maintenance solution.
 The batch process is executed through Databricks Jobs, which automate running Databricks notebooks either on demand or on a schedule.